-No bake gluten free pie.
-Blah blah blah blah pie.
-As long as it ends in pie, you’ve got my attention.
-Now that I have yours, we can talk about how this gluten free pie is a perfect warm weather treat that won’t having you slaving away in the kitchen when you’re trying to enjoy the outdoors, and your lovely guests.
-Make it ahead, freeze it and then allow it to thaw a bit while you eat, say, a lovely gluten free cold pasta salad.[pinit]
+This gluten free pie is a perfect warm weather treat that won’t have you slaving away in the kitchen when you’re trying to enjoy the outdoors.
+Make it ahead, freeze it and then allow it to thaw a bit while you enjoy your meal.

 You can even stir some of the strawberry puree into the top of the pie right before you freeze it.
-Or serve it with some more sauce on the side.
-Or just give it to me.
-I’ll figure something out.
+The pie is also extra special when you serve it with some more strawberry sauce on the side.

 2 tablespoons (14 g) confectioners’ sugar (or more to taste)